Readiness check

 Then:

-- Give today's readiness in one word — green, amber, or red — and why.
+- Give today's training-readiness guidance in one word — green, amber, or red — and why.

 - Name the one or two signals driving that call.